InspireSaplingAI/Agentic-AI-Orchestration-Platform-/README.md

 - Task decomposition and goal planning
 - CrewAI role-based multi-agent setup
 - Context-aware memory management and scheduling

+**Steps:**
+- Setup and understand session2_multi_tool.ipynb, able to run it locally end-to-end
+- finish all the Todo part in src/agents python files
+- Finishe the Todo1 and Todo2 in session2_multi_tool.ipynb, integrate them into src/agent (update src/agents python files)
+- Start updated fastAPI service locally and check if you can interact with it through API call (e.g. /ask). python main.py
 ---

 ## Session 3: Feedback Loops & Multi-Agent Systems